NatBat92/guild-wars-2-forum/README.md

 ### Lighthouse Scores

-The site scored fine.
-Performance different a lot using live site vs incognito vs normal vs dev deployment.
+The site scored well, performance differs dramatically using the live site vs incognito mode, and vs normal and vs dev deployment.

 - Landing Page